threlte logo

 What it looks like

 Plugins open up the component <T> to external code that will be injected via context into every child instance of a <T> component.
+The callback function receives a reactive args object that contains the ref of the respective <T> component, all base props (makeDefault, args, attach, manual, makeDefault and dispose) and all props (anything else) passed to it.

 import { injectPlugin } from '@threlte/core'

-injectPlugin('plugin-name', ({ ref, props }) => {
+injectPlugin('plugin-name', (args) => {

 })

-import type { Object3D } from 'three'
+import { injectPlugin, isInstanceOf } from '@threlte/core'

-injectPlugin('raycast-plugin', ({ ref, props }) => {
+injectPlugin('raycast-plugin', (args) => {

 })